-The goal of Measure E1 is to electrify 25 percent of all existing residential buildings by 2030, 40% by 2035, and 70% by 2045; to electricity 15 percent of all existing nonresidential buildings by 2030, 25% by 2035, and 40% by 2045; and to require Zero Net Energy (ZNE) for 50 percent of all major renovations by 2030, 75 percent by 2035, and 100 percent by 2045.
+The goal of Measure E1 is to electrify 25 percent of all existing residential buildings by 2030, 40 percent by 2035, and 80 percent by 2045; to electricity 15 percent of all existing nonresidential buildings by 2030, 25 percent by 2035, and 60 percent by 2045; and to require Zero Net Energy (ZNE) for 50 percent of all major renovations by 2030, 75 percent by 2035, and 100 percent by 2045.
+Measure E1 has several additional performance goals, including adopting building performance standards and reach code(s), adopting a ZNE ordinance, electrify County facilities to the maximum extent feasible, retrofit affordable housing units for efficiency, decarbonization, and resilience, and to ensure low-income households do not experience rent increases as result of first cost.

 The performance objectives were derived using SCE's Pathway to 2045 Whitepaper electrification targets, as stated in Table 1 of the whitepaper's appendices.
 Targets are identified for the space and water heating end uses for both residential and commercial buildings.
-Using data from the 2012 Commercial Buildings Energy Consumption Survey (CBECS) and the 2015 Residential Energy Consumption Survey (RECS), these end use electrification targets were adjusted to overall residential and nonresidential natural gas consumption for buildings in the "Mixed-dry/Hot-dry" climate region as defined by the U.S. Energy Information Administration (which includes Los Angeles County).
+Using data from the 2012 Commercial Buildings Energy Consumption Survey (CBECS) and the 2015 Residential Energy Consumption Survey (RECS), these end use electrification targets were adjusted to overall residential and nonresidential natural gas consumption for buildings in the "Mixed-dry/Hot-dry" climate region as defined by the U.S. Energy Information Administration (which includes Los Angeles County).52